-In view of the increasing number of lawsuits being brought against both school districts and equipment manufacturers, school districts must do everything possible to educate parents and players to the potential for injury, especially concussion, and even death which can result from participation in school sports.
+School districts must do everything possible to educate parents and players to the potential for injury, especially concussion, and even death which can result from participation in school sports.

 In order to increase this awareness on the part of parents and players alike, and to help to reduce risk of lawsuits charging negligence, this office suggests the inclusion in your athletic authorization forms of a warning message.